Lxlp38/MythicScribe/README.md

 # Known Issues

 * When `editor.acceptSuggestionOnEnter` is not `off` and `MythicScribe.enableFileSpecificSuggestions` is enabled, all the completions on newline *will* stop users from comfortably add spacing in their metaskills and the likes.
-For this reason, it is recommended to set this configuration to `off`.
-The extension will still try to warn the user about this if the `MythicScribe.disableAcceptSuggestionOnEnter` configuration is active
+For this reason, it is recommended to keep this configuration to `off`

 # Credits and Acknowledgements